 AMES, Iowa – Junior and senior undergraduates at Iowa four-year colleges and universities are invited to submit proposals to a new sustainability scholarship program sponsored by the Leopold Center for Sustainable Agriculture at Iowa State University.

 June 8 is the deadline to register for the 2019 Iowa Farm to School Conference, organized by the Farm, Food and Enterprise Development in Pella on June 21 and 22.
-Those interested in learning more about how farm to school works, or ready to take your farm to school activities to the next level are invited to attend.

 For the past 18 years, the Leopold Center has been pleased to work with the Spencer family to present this award to deserving Iowans in agriculture.
 The winners have shared a desire to improve Iowa’s landscape, albeit in very different ways.

 Paul Johnson and Seth Watkins, winners of the 2018 Spencer Awards, accepted their plaques March 13 at the Iowa Water Conference.

 Angie Tagtow, a registered and licensed dietitian with more than 25